anyswap/Anyswap-FAQ/_build/html/_sources/How To Setup and Use Anyswap.rst.txt

 Just follow the instructions to set up the network.

+Q. I have set up my connection to Binance Smart Chain but cannot see my wallet balances

+A. You might try to use a different `BNC RPC Endpoint`_ in the Network Configuration.

 Q. Which type of BNB should I use?

 A. If you are transferring tokens from Binance central exchange with the Withdraw function, you will need to make sure that you select the BEP20 type of token.